 Bring a copy (or two) of baby’s birth certificate

 When traveling with children, it is always advisable to have a copy of their birth certificate on hand.
 There’s nothing that can dampen a family vacation more than being accused of trying to steal your own child.
 Chris and I printed out multiple copies of H’s birth certificate and made sure that we each carried one.
-It was especially important for me since I still have my maiden name while Holden has Chris’ last name.
-It was also advised that if I was to ever travel with Holden by myself that I should have a signed document from Chris stating that he was aware of our travel plans and vice versa.
+It was especially important for me since I still carry my maiden name while Holden has Chris’ last name.
+It was also advised that if I were to ever travel with Holden by myself that I should have a signed document from Chris stating that he was aware of our travel plans and vice versa.

 Packing the essentials

 From my research, I discovered that most airlines allow the little one to have their own carry on.
 That meant that I was able to have both a small and large carryon for myself and a separate bag for Holden.
 In lieu of a diaper bag, I packed a small backpack that had everything we needed to travel with baby.
 Our sweet little guy was battling his first cold (like a champ, I might add) and I made sure to pack his liquids bag with baby tylenol, gripe water (he loves the taste of it), and baby Vicks.
 Since he’s strictly breastfed, there was no need to carry additional bottles, formula, or milk.
 I also packed his changing pad and a dozen diapers.
 When in doubt, pack more than you think you’ll need.
 We quickly learned that cabin pressure dramatically affected our little guy’s diaper output.